johnhadaway/plurality.net/docs/translation.md

   <h1>Publishing/editing a translation</h1>
 </div>

-This guide will described how to publish or edit a translation of _Plurality: Technology for Collaborative Diversity and Democracy_.
+This guide will described the structure of the replicable and editable markdown files hosting the translations of _Plurality: Technology for Collaborative Diversity and Democracy_.

-## Supported syntax for Markdown
+## Supported syntax

-## Publishing a translation

-## Editing a translation